Hunt3r0x/zPORTER/README.md

 This script performs a port scan on given IP addresses or domains.
 It's designed to scan a range of ports and identify open ports using `httpx`.

 ## Features
-- Scan a range of ports on multiple hosts.
+- Scan a custom range of ports on multiple hosts. <<< i will add it tomorrow after arch exam
 - Option to specify custom port ranges.
 - Output can be directed to a file.
 - Handles both IP addresses and domain names, sanitizing input to extract only the domain or subdomain part.